 - Software (as contained in MQ and MQe) that performs for you the work of sending and receiving data between your applications, and over networks.
-Message delivery is assured, decoupled from the application, and your application programmers do not need to have detailed communications programming knowledge. - When an application wants to transfer data to another application, it puts the data into messages, and then puts the messages onto a queue. - The queue is owned and run by a queue manager. - A further application (or another part of the same one) can be configured to do one of the following: - The further application can retrieve those messages from the same queue. - The queue manager can be configured to send the messages on the queue through a connection over the network to a queue on a remote queue manager on another computer, where another application retrieves them.

-- The destination application can pull the messages across the network when it needs them. - You can have many queues on one queue manager. - On MQe, you can only have one queue manager per JVM or process.
+Message delivery is assured, decoupled from the application, and your application programmers do not need to have detailed communications programming knowledge. - When an application wants to transfer data to another application, it puts the data into messages, and then puts the messages onto a queue. - The queue is owned and run by a queue manager. - A further application (or another part of the same one) can retrieve those messages from the same queue; or.. - ...the queue manager can be configured to send the messages on the queue through a connection over the network to a queue on a remote queue manager on another computer, where another application retrieves them; or.. - ..the destination application can pull the messages across the network when it needs them. - · You can have many queues on one queue manager. - On MQe, you can only have one queue manager per JVM or process.

-What is MOe?
+What is MQe?

-- A toolkit, supported on a range of platforms: - The API is available in Java or C. - The product function is delivered as Java classes and C .DLLs.
+- A toolkit, supported on a range of platforms:- - The API is available in Java or C. - The product function is delivered as Java classes, and C (Win32) .DLLs. - You must write your own application to use MQe. - You can create queue managers and remotely manage your MQe network using two downloadable SupportPacs: MQe_Script (scriptable commands), or MQe_Explorer (GUI). - You can experiment with MQe, without writing an application, using these same tools.